-Without modifying our opinion, we draw attention to Note 1(z) to the financial report which indicates that the ability of the Group to continue as a going concern is dependent upon raising additional capital.
-Should the Group be unable to raise sufficient additional capital, there is a material uncertainty that may cast significant doubt about the ability of the Group to continue as a going concern and, therefore, whether it will be able to realise its assets and extinguish its liabilities in the normal course of business.
+We draw attention to Note 1(aa) in the financial report, which indicates the existence of a material uncertainty that may cast significant doubt on the Group's ability to continue as a going concern and therefore, the Group may be unable to realise its assets and discharge its liabilities in the normal course of business.
+Our opinion is not modified in respect of this matter.